Once you find a resource, how to use it

 Average – This attribution has included the author name and the licence with hyperlinks, but has not named the photo to provide context or provided the full name of the licence.

-Incorrect – This attribution provides no useful information in order to trace back the author of the photo, nor has it provided any licensing details.
+Incorrect – Does ‘Creative Commons’ refer to the name of the photo?
+The content?
+The creator?
+We don’t know.
+This attribution provides no useful information in order to trace back the author of the photo, nor has it provided any licensing details.
 We don’t know where it came from or whether it is licensed for re-use.

 If you are unsure whether or not you are correctly attributing works on a CC licence the Creative Commons Wiki provides detailed information on how to correctly attribute resources for a variety of licences: https://wiki.creativecommons.org/Best_practices_for_attribution